Skip to content

 The probability to reach the opposite corner: 0.56

-We found that at \(T=4\) the probability to measure the walker at the opposite corner is larger than \(1/2\).
-We can check an analogous question in the classical random walk, where the distribution is taken over an ensemble of independent experiments):
+At \(T=4\), the probability to measure the walker at the opposite corner is larger than \(1/2\).
+Check an analogous question in the classical random walk, where the distribution is taken over an ensemble of independent experiments:

 initial_point = 0